Skip to Content

 Bus lines 81, 82, 83, 84, 85 and 88 all pass close to the Ħal Saflieni Hypogeum and Tarxien Temples and take around 20 minutes from Valletta.

 You can book tickets for the Hypogeum online.
 It’s recommended to book at least a few weeks in advance, though there are a few tickets available for the following day’s 12pm and 4pm tours from Fort St Elmo in Valletta.
-Tickets cost €35 for adults, €20 for students/seniors and €15 for children aged 6–11 (under 6s not admitted).
+Tickets cost €35 for adults, €20 for students/seniors and €15 for children aged 6–11 (under 6s are not admitted).

 Take a tour